 Heather Payne was a participant in the Forage Center's Atlantic Promise exercise in March 2016.
 Since then, Heather has worked with the Institute for Multi-Track Diplomacy and conducted interviews in Beirut for Sovereignty First.
 In October 2017, Heather was able to draw on her experience with the Forage Center during her job interview for Nonviolent Peaceforce.
 As an unarmed, paid civilian protection force, Nonviolent Peaceforce fosters dialogue among parties in conflict and provides a protective presence for threatened civilians.
-Here, she reflects on the exercise during conversations with Forage Center president David Smith and director of communications Sarah Lough.
+Here, she reflects on the exercise during conversations with Forage Center president David Smith and board member Sarah Lough.

-Q: What are you doing nowadays?
+Q: What are you doing these days?

-A: I am a Protection Officer for Nonviolent Peaceforce in South Sudan.
+A: I am a protection officer for Nonviolent Peaceforce in South Sudan.
 I live and work in a small community in Jonglei State.
 Within this community, the organization provides a series of trainings, monitoring, and conducts mobile response training for neighboring villages.

 Q: What is the biggest part of your job?